markwinter/ingenium/README.md

 ## Roadmap

-- Finish building examples of each component
-- Add component generators/functions to `/pkg`
-- Backtesting lib
 - A database component to record events, trades, portfolio data etc.
+- Simple telemetry to component clients
 - Allow deploys to local, or to Kube cluster (similar to [Service Weaver](https://serviceweaver.dev/))